-Plug another network router into your computer’s LAN port and a LAN of the router.
+Plug another network cable into your computer’s LAN port and one of the routers.
 Most routers have four LAN ports; you can use any of them.

-If you have one of those new laptops that don’t have a LAN port, you can get a network dongle for just a few bucks.
+If you have one of those new laptops that don’t have a network port, you can get a network dongle for just a few bucks.

-If using a network cable is not possible, you can use the router’s default Wi-Fi information — generally found on its underside — to connect to it.
+If using a network cable is not possible, don’t worry.
+You can use the router’s default Wi-Fi information — generally found on its underside.

-Accessing your router’s (or gateway’s) interface is the first step and most crucial step in managing your network.
-To do this, you need a browser (such as Firefox, Chrome, or Safari) on a connected computer.
+You can access a router’s (or gateway’s) interface using a web browser (such as Firefox, Chrome, or Safari) from a connected computer.

 But you can always manually log in to the router’s interface by pointing the browser to its friendly URL or default IP address.
 The table above lists the default login info of most routers.
 Can’t find it?
 You can always quickly figure out its IP yourself.

-Once you’ve logged into the router’s web interface, the rest is rather self-explanatory.
-Though different networking vendors tend to have different interfaces, they all share similar sections, including Wi-Fi (or Wireless), WAN, LAN, Admin, and so on.
+Once you’ve logged in, the rest is rather self-explanatory.
+Though different networking vendors tend to have different interfaces, they all share similar sections, including Wi-Fi (or Wireless), WAN, LAN, Admin, etc.

 Most importantly, all of them have a password for the interface that you need to change right away from the default value.

-Also called the admin password, this keeps your network safe from hackers.
+This password keeps your network safe from hackers.
 Pick a strong password that’s hard to guess.
 You’ll need to use this password only when you want to access the interface.
-Make sure this password different from the Wi-Fi password.
+Make sure this password is different from the Wi-Fi password.

 A Wi-Fi network includes a Wi-Fi name and a password.
-Like any proper name, the Wi-Fi network’s name is public, everyone will see it.
-That said, pick one of your likings.
+Like any proper name, the Wi-Fi network’s name is public.
+Everyone will see it.
+That said, pick one to your likings.

 The password, on the other hand, needs to be a secret.
-Choose one that’s hard-to-guess but easy to type in, especially on a small screen like that of a printer.
+Choose a hard-to-guess one but easy to type in, especially on a small screen like a printer.
 Generally, a string of random numbers (and letters) will do.
-Again, make sure this password is different from the router’s admin password, above.
+Again, make sure this password is different from the router’s admin password above.

 Depending on the router, you can do this on the Internet or WAN or Setup part of the interface.
 For most Internet connections, you can leave it at Auto and let the router detect the setting by itself.